-There are three WA State fisheries that have historically (in the past 5 years) had catch effort within the Operational Area (PTMF, PFTIMF and NDSMF; Section 4.4.4).
+As described in Section 4.4.4.1, there are three WA State managed fisheries that have historically (in the past 5 years) had catch effort within the Operational Area (PTMF, PFTIMF and NDSMF; Section 4.4.4).
+The Pilbara Line Fishery and Mackerel Managed Fishery also have fishing rights (the fishery licence areas) that extend the same waters as the Operational Area, however, fishing effort is not reported here and so they are not assessed further.

 The physical presence of the seismic vessel, in-water equipment and the support vessels have the potential to interfere with the movements and operations of fishing vessels.
 There is a possibility that commercial fishing vessels will be displaced from the area, whilst the seismic vessel is conducting seismic acquisition.